Radivoje Kalajdzic

 On 18 October 2013, Kalajdzic took out light heavyweight Otis Griffin in just 1 round.
 Kalajdzic lost a highly controversial decision to Marcus Browne 16 April 2016 fight for the WBC United States title, which broke his undefeated streak.
 He was officially the IBU Champion in 2014.
 His three-seconds knockout of Fabio Garrido on 13 November 2015 was met with criticism.
 As of 2015 he is part of Lou DiBella's promotion team.

+Kalajdzic was scheduled to face David Morell for the vacant WBA "Regular" light heavyweight title at BMO Stadium in Los Angeles on August 3, 2024.
+Kalajdzic lost the fight by unanimous decision.

 Personal life

-Born in Zenica, SR Bosnia and Herzegovina (at the time SFR Yugoslavia), his family fled the Bosnian War in 1992 first to Bijeljina in Republika Srpska, and then to Čačak in Serbia, and after 7 years as refugees they moved to the United States, to Saint Petersburg, Florida in 1998.
+Born in Zenica, SR Bosnia and Herzegovina (at the time SFR Yugoslavia), his family fled the Bosnian War in 1992 first to Bijeljina in Republika Srpska and then moved to Čačak in Serbia, and after 7 years as refugees they moved to the United States, to Saint Petersburg, Florida in 1998.
 His father Marko trained boxing in his youth, and at 14 years he started boxing at a Florida gym.
 He wears the Serbian tricolour and "SRB" on his shorts.
-He wears tattoos of Eastern Orthodox iconography.
+He is a devout believer in Jesus Christ and he wears tattoos of Eastern Orthodox iconography.